The Guanine Nucleotide Exchange Factor ARNO mediates the activation of ARF and phospholipase D by insulin

 This research was supported by the NIH (R01 DK 51183 and R01 DK 54782).
 GR is a recipient of an independent investigator Award from NIDDK (K02 DK02465).
 MAR and RR were supported by NIH pre-Doctoral Training Grant 5T32-GM08424.
 CV was supported by a Grant from the American Heart Association (PA Affiliate).

 Kuntala Shome carried out some in vitro ARF activation, ARNO translocation and PLD assays.
 Raúl Rojas contributed with the initial studies of ARNO/ARF translocation.
-Mark Rizzo and Chandrasekaran Vasudevan performed most of the color imaging studies.
+Megan Rizzo and Chandrasekaran Vasudevan performed most of the color imaging studies.
 Eric Fluharty, Lorraine C Santy and James Casanova made ARNO mutants.
 Hai-Sheng Li made a CC-ARNO mutant; carried out imaging analysis; and participated in the ARNO/ARF translocation and PLD assays.
 Guillermo Romero coordinated the study and participated in the imaging studies.

 Cite this article